Driver Survives After Jeep Plunges Off 6th Floor of Santa Monica Parking Structure

-Two people managed to jump out before a Jeep plummeted from the top level of a six-story parking structure in Santa Monica on Sunday, while the driver, who landed against a building across the street, survived, officials said.
+Two people managed to jump out before a Jeep plummeted from the top level of a six-story parking structure in Santa Monica on Sunday, while the driver remained inside the vehicle, landed against a building across the street and survived, officials said.

 The incident happened just after midnight at a parking structure on 1571 Second Street, two blocks away from the Santa Monica Pier, according to the Santa Monica Police Department.